North American F-82 Twin Mustang

-In the postwar era, Strategic Air Command used the aircraft as a long-range escort fighter.
-Radar-equipped F-82s were used extensively by the Air Defense Command as replacements for the Northrop P-61 Black Widow as all-weather day/night interceptors.
-During the Korean War, Japan-based F-82s were among the first USAF aircraft to operate over Korea.
-The first three North Korean aircraft destroyed by U.S. forces were shot down by F-82s, the first being a North Korean Yak-11 downed over Gimpo Airfield by the USAF 68th Fighter Squadron.
+Upon the creation of the United States Air Force (USAF) in 1948, the new service inherited the P-82 fleet (redesignating it F-82) and placed it under the Strategic Air Command (SAC), which used the type as a long-range escort fighter.
+Furthermore, radar-equipped F-82s were flown extensively by the Air Defense Command (ADC) as replacement all-weather day/night interceptors for the wartime Northrop P-61 Black Widow.
+During the Korean War, Japanese-based F-82s were among the first USAF aircraft to operate over Korea; the first three North Korean aircraft destroyed by U.S. forces were shot down by F-82s, the first being a North Korean Yak-11 downed over Gimpo Airfield by the USAF 68th Fighter Squadron.
+However, the appearance of the jet-powered Mikoyan-Gurevich MiG-15 over North Korea in late 1950 quickly demonstrated its ability to outmatch many USAF combat aircraft; accordingly, the type was removed from ADC service during the early 1950s, having been superseded by the Lockheed F-94 Starfire jet fighter.
+Following the introduction of the jet-powered Boeing B-52 Stratofortress strategic bomber, the escort fighter role was considered to have become obsolete and SAC stood down its last strategic fighter escort wings in 1957.